The den Hollander Scholarship

 Your application will be assessed and ranked based on the details you provide and your supporting documentation.

-You'll find out if you were successful within six weeks of the applications closing date.
+You'll find out if you were successful within four weeks of the application closing date.